ceciliawong15/dsp/03-command_line.md

     cp file1 file2 - makes a copy of file1, named file2
     cp file1 /directory1 - makes a copy of a file in a different specified directory cp -r folder1 folder 2 - NOT SURE WHAT THIS DOES AS OF CURRENT.
-I think it copies your most recently created file from given folder1 into folder2.
+I think it copies your most recently created file from given folder1 into folder2. mv oldname newname - move or rather renames file from oldname to newname

     *ctrl-c clears/abandons your current line of code..
 ---